unleashedtech/min-order-fee-magento/README.md

 Minimum Order Fee
 =================

-This module allows store owners to charge customers a fee for small orders (below a given subtotal).
+This module allows store owners to charge customers a fee for small orders (below the minimum subtotal).

 Installation
 ------------